 What is Hananigana

-Hananigana (scientific name: Paraprenanthes sororia) is a perennial wild grass of the Asteraceae, native to China.
+Hananigana (scientific name: Ixeris dentata var.
+Albiflora f.
+Amplifolia) is a perennial wild grass of the Asteraceae, native to Japan, the Korean Peninsula and China.
 Blooming on the mountain road.
 Leaves hold stems.
-The ligulate flower is purple and has about 10 sticky flowers.
+The ligulate flower is yellow and has about 10 sticky flowers.

-Common name: Hananaga, Scientific name: Paraprenanthes sororia, Habitat distribution: Japan from Hokkaido to Kyushu, Environment: Roadside from low mountain to high mountain, Living type: Perennial, Plant height: 50-150 cm, Stem: Branch at the top, Stem and leaves: Stalk, Flowering period: June to August, flower color: red-purple, head flower: about 10 tongue-shaped flowers, flower diameter: 1 cm.
+Common name: Hananaga, Scientific name: Ixeris dentata var.
+Albiflora f.
+Amplifolia, Habitat distribution: Japan from Hokkaido to Kyushu, Environment: Roadside from low mountain to high mountain, Living type: Perennial, Plant height: 40-70 cm, Stem: Branch at the top, Stem and leaves: Stalk, petiole: None, Flowering period: 5 Moon to July, flower color: yellow, head flower: about 10 tongue-shaped flowers, flower diameter: 2 cm.